Elon’s Commitment to Wellness and Wellbeing

 For more information about the ABC Framework and how you can apply it to your own physical and mental well-being, go to:

 An important part of implementing the ABC framework is being proactive bout your wellbeing as well accessing campus and other resources when you or a friend are struggling or may need help.
 Below are some additional campus resources:

 Student Care and Outreach

-The Student Concerns Outreach team ensures follow-up with resources and support students may need to achieve the highest level of success at Elon.
+The Student Care and Outreach team ensures follow-up with resources and support students may need to achieve the highest level of success at Elon.

-Located in the RN Ellington Center for Health and Wellness at 301 South O’Kelly Avenue, Student Health Services offers medical services to the students, faculty, and staff of Elon University.
+Located in the RN Ellington Center for Health and Wellness at 301 South O’Kelly Avenue, Student Health Services offers medical services to the students of Elon University.

 Counseling Services provides psychological support and clinical collaboration for Elon University students in the context of short-term, solution-focused therapeutic modalities.